Yelp signs up fewer visitor for its websites; shares down

 Yelp said on a conference call that it expanded into 25 countries in 2014.
 As of Dec.
 2013, Yelp was present in 56 international markets.

-To sustain growth, Yelp has diversified into other businesses such as restaurant bookings, event management and payments, primarily through acquisitions.
+To sustain growth, Yelp has also diversified into other businesses such as restaurant bookings, event management and payments.

 The company reported net income of $32.7 million, or 42 cents per share, for the fourth quarter ended Dec.
 31, compared with a loss of $2.1 million, or 3 cents per share, a year earlier.